Clara Rackham: Legacy

-In 1944 Clara presented the Central Library in Cambridge with a unique collection of, for the most part, signed and numbered editions of Arthur Rackham's illustrated books.
+In 1944 Rackham presented the Central Library in Cambridge with a unique collection of, for the most part, signed and numbered editions of Arthur Rackham's illustrated books.
 Rackham Close, in Arbury, Cambridge, is named after her as was a room in the Alex Wood Hall in Norfolk Street, the headquarters of the Cambridge City Labour Party.
 A bust was commissioned and manufactured but its whereabouts today are unknown.
-In 2018, the centenary of some women obtaining the vote, Clara and Leah Manning were selected by the Women's Local Government Society to be included in their list of pioneers whose lives had inspired a younger generation to engage in service to their local communities.
+In 2018, the centenary of some women obtaining the vote, Rackham and Leah Manning were selected by the Women's Local Government Society to be included in their list of pioneers whose lives had inspired a younger generation to engage in service to their local communities.